-A two-week self-isolation period is part and parcel of arriving in Japan during the COVID-19 pandemic.
-While you can still visit the supermarket for essentials during your period of isolation, you shouldn’t be leaving your accommodation on a regular basis.
-Additionally, you should avoid crowded places, which means waiting in line at a supermarket isn’t an ideal situation.
-This will make getting fresh and healthy food in person challenging, so where can you order food online in Japan?
+For many people, a self-isolation period is part and parcel of arriving in Japan during the COVID-19 pandemic.
+You shouldn’t leave your accommodation at any point during this period, which will make getting fresh and healthy food in person challenging.
+So where can you order food online in Japan?

 We have done the research for you and provided some options to order both groceries and ready-to-eat meals online in Japan.
 Read on to find out more!